Gander, Newfoundland and Labrador: History

-Gander was chosen for the construction of an airport in 1935 because it is very close to the great circle route between New York and London.
+Gander was chosen for the construction of an airport in 1935, because it is very close to the great circle route between New York City and London.
 In 1936, construction of the base began, and the town started to develop.
 On 11 January 1938, Captain Douglas Fraser made the first landing at "Newfoundland Airport," now known as Gander International Airport, or "CYQX," in a single-engine biplane, Fox Moth VO-ADE.

 During the Second World War, as many as 10,000 Canadian, British and American military personnel resided in Gander.
 The area became a strategic post for the Air Ferry Command of the Royal Air Force, with approximately 20,000 American- and Canadian-built fighters and bombers stopping at Gander en route to Europe.
 After the war, the airbase became a civilian airport, and the location of the town was moved a safe distance from the runways.
 Construction of the present town site began in the 1950s, and the present municipality was incorporated in 1958; the settlement around the airport was eventually abandoned.

 After the Second World War, the town grew as the airport was used as a refuelling stop for transatlantic flights, earning its name "Cross-roads of the world."
 Efforts were made to diversify the economy from being dependent on the airport, particularly as new aircraft designs permitted longer-range flights without the need for landing to refuel.

 Gander was the site of a major aircraft accident, Arrow Air Flight 1285, on 12 December 1985; 256 people were killed in the disaster, probably caused by ice contamination on the wings, making it the deadliest air crash ever to happen in Canada.